gohuang4/CarCar/README.md

 Team:

-* Gordon Huang - Auto Sales?
+* Gordon Huang - Auto Sales
 * Lakhvinder Dhanoya - Services/Appointments

 ## Design

 Sales Exalidraw:
 https://excalidraw.com/#json=jOkj_2uwo3zg6rH7ivs_i,f6COurPfCeTPX9gdETsOzA
 Sales person and customer are both entities as they are defined by their id and not their properties.
 Sales person and customer can change thier atttribues while remain the same object.
 The sale would be the value object here as it is defined by it's properties.
 The properites of a sale cannot be changed as once a sale is finalized it immutable.
+The Inventory and sales are separated by bounded contexts.

 Services/Appointments Excalidraw:
 (****** Make sure to have an empty page when pressing link to avoid overlaps with your current work ******)